-YA Fantasy WIP: 5 strangers flee their homes and fight corrupt mages and demons on their way to an ancient school.
+YA Fantasy WIP: 5 teens fight corrupt mages and demons on their way to a mysterious, ancient school.
 Pacific Rim+Middle Earth

 Gratuitous violence.
 Tactless story for the sake of being sensational.